christiandimitri/christiandimitri/README.md

 - A C# library to generate metal structure warehouses, it uses Rhino SDK geometry library, and compiled to grasshopper as a custom plugin for Arqué Structures
 - Cloud base application using Shapediver's API to stream parameteric 3D models from grasshopper to the web, "Arqué Spatial Systems Paremetric UI"
 - Web dev for artists's blog and E-commerce
-- Collaboration on Paramdgima computational geometry library
+- Collaborating in Paramdgima's computational deisgn geometry library